Pyomo/pyomo/doc/OnlineDocs/explanation/developer_utils/config.rst

 .. py:currentmodule:: pyomo.common.config

-The Pyomo config system provides a set of three classes (:py:class:`ConfigDict`, :py:class:`ConfigList`, and :py:class:`ConfigValue`) for managing and documenting structured configuration information and user input.
-The system is based around the ConfigValue class, which provides storage for a single configuration entry.
-ConfigValue objects can be grouped using two containers (ConfigDict and ConfigList), which provide functionality analogous to Python's dict and list classes, respectively.
+The Pyomo configuration system provides a set of three classes (:py:class:`ConfigDict`, :py:class:`ConfigList`, and :py:class:`ConfigValue`) for managing and documenting structured configuration information and user input.
+The system is based around the :class:`ConfigValue` class, which provides storage for a single configuration entry.  :class:`ConfigValue` objects can be grouped using two containers (:class:`ConfigDict` and :class:`ConfigList`), which provide functionality analogous to Python's dict and list classes, respectively.

-At its simplest, the Config system allows for developers to specify a dictionary of documented configuration entries:
+At its simplest, the configuration system allows for developers to specify a dictionary of documented configuration entries:

 .. testcode::